-- Where the audit firm has taken advantage of an exemption provided in paragraphs 12, 15 or 20 of this Standard, the audit engagement partner shall ensure that: - (a) the auditors' report discloses this fact, and - (b) either the financial statements, or the auditors' report, discloses the type of non-audit services provided to the audited entity or the fact that a former audit engagement partner has joined the audited entity. - The fact that an audit firm has taken advantage of an exemption from APB Ethical Standard Provisions Available for Small Entities is set out in a separate paragraph of the audit report as part of the Basis of audit opinion.
+- 25 Where the audit firm has taken advantage of an exemption provided in paragraphs 12, 15 or 20 of this Standard, the audit engagement partner shall ensure that: - (a) the auditors' report discloses this fact, and - (b) either the financial statements, or the auditors' report, discloses the type of non-audit services provided to the audited entity or the fact that a former audit engagement partner, or other person personally approved as a statutory auditor, has joined the audited entity.

+- 26 The fact that an audit firm has taken advantage of an exemption provided by the Ethical Standard - Provisions Available for Small Entities is set out in a separate paragraph of the audit report.
 It does not affect the Opinion paragraph.
-An illustrative example of such disclosure is set out in the Appendix. - The audit engagement partner ensures that within the financial statements reference is made to the type of non-audit services provided to the audited entity or the fact that a former partner has joined the audited entity.
+An illustrative example of such disclosure is set out in the Appendix. - 27 The audit engagement partner ensures that within the financial statements reference is made to the type of non-audit services provided to the audited entity or the fact that a former partner or other person personally approved as a statutory auditor has joined the audited entity.
 An illustration of possible disclosures is set out in the Appendix.
 Where such a disclosure is not made within the financial statements it is included in the auditors' report.